umlouco/video-conference-zoom/README.txt

 == Description ==

 Only simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
 Now, with capability to add your own post as a meeting.
-Join meetings directly from Browser without Zoom App.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

+Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App.

 **FEATURES:**